-- Rapid linkage to HIV care is not available at all hospitals and clinics. - The state ADIS Drug Assistance Program has extended enrollment timeframes and wait times for medication distribution. - Many agencies have had significant staff turnover, resulting in substantial training needs. - Clients desire to have better accessibility to HIV care-evening and weekend hours, more provider locations, more services offered by individual providers. - Providers need to be more aware of social determinants of health and improve client satisfaction.
+- Rapid linkage to HIV care is not available at all hospitals and clinics. - The state ADIS Drug Assistance Program has extended enrollment timeframes and wait times for medication distribution. - Many agencies have had significant staff turnover, resulting in substantial training needs. - Clients desire to have better accessibility to HIV care-evening and weekend hours, more provider locations, more services offered by individual providers. - Providers need to be more culturally humble/competent.

-- Review health outcomes by service categories and work with providers to improve viral load suppression rates and improve health outcomes by adjusting programming as needed. - Improve communications to promote the availability of Ryan White and other HIV services. - Providers need to increase capacity to offer compassionate, trauma-informed, culturally humble care. - Data sharing, and the use of data to drive service delivery needs to improve. - Expand geographic parity of services by increasing the number of HIV providers.
+- Review health outcomes by service categories and work with providers to improve viral load suppression rates and improve health outcomes by adjusting programming as needed. - Improve communications to promote the availability of Ryan White and other HIV services. - Providers need to increase capacity to offer compassionate, trauma-informed, culturally humble care, especially for Black and Hispanic individuals and people of trans experience. - Data sharing, and the use of data to drive service delivery needs to improve. - Expand geographic parity of services by increasing the number of HIV providers.

-PREVENT New HIV Transmissions by Using Proven Interventions, Including PrEP/PEP and Harm Reduction Programs
+PREVENT New HIV Transmissions by Using Proven Interventions, Including PrEP/PEP and Syringe Service Programs